 - Never pack anything valuable or that you cannot go without (like a laptop, medication, jewelry, important documents).

 - Consider a TSA-approved lock.
-Please be aware that this is limited protection and may actually alert an unscrupulous person that there is something of value in your bag.
-(The only time I have personally experienced theft from my suitcase was when I had a lock on it.)
+Please be aware that this is limited protection and may alert an unscrupulous person that something of value is in your bag.
+(The only time I experienced theft from my suitcase was when I had a lock on it.)

-- Avoid checking in very expensive-looking bags; cloth bags are less appealing to thieves than leather bags.
+- Avoid checking expensive-looking bags; cloth bags are less appealing to thieves than leather bags.

 - Know your rights.
-Be sure to review the airline's policy on its website in case something does go wrong.
+Be sure to review the airline's policy on its website if something goes wrong.